 In 2022, we successfully completed the Stage 1 and 2 MDR Quality Management System ("QMS") audits, and our Notified Body officially issued an approval document stating that the QMS has been assessed to the MDR and approved.
 We also received and responded to queries from all MDR sections, with the exception of Clinical Research, in 2022.
-We have since received confirmation that the Clinical Research section, along with our query responses, is currently under review.
-We believe these developments should result in completion of the Technical File review by the end of 2023.
+We have since received confirmation that all sections of the submission have been reviewed and all queries have been responded to.
+The file remains under review.

-Notably, a proposal by the European Commission is under consideration to extend existing AIMDD CE certificates through May 31, 2027.
-This proposal is driven by delays in notified body reviews and approvals across the medical device industry as well as the fact that a substantial number of CE Mark certificates are continuing to expire during this unpredictable and extended transition period to MDR.
-Given the need for devices in the EEA, it seems probable that the MDR transition rules will be modified by extension or some other means to allow continued sales of devices in the EEA beyond the currently available supply for medical devices, to the extent CVRx's MDR approval is not completed in 2023.
+Notably, the European Commission extended qualifying AIMDD CE certificates, including ours, through December 31, 2027.
+This extension was driven by delays in notified body reviews and approvals across the medical device industry as well as the fact that a substantial number of CE Mark certificates were continuing to expire during this unpredictable and extended transition period to MDR.